ediril/collectiq/README.md

 A complete, self-contained waitlist component with email collection, rate limiting, spam protection, and database management.

+This package contains two separate components:
+- **WaitlistComponent** - Complete email collection form with built-in rate limiting
+- **RateLimitComponent** - Standalone rate limiting that can be used independently

 ## Features

 - ✅ **Email Validation** - Client and server-side validation